Shared ownership mortgage

 Assessing your household income and credit history

-Shared ownership mortgages hinge on specific financial criteria.
-Your household income is a key factor in eligibility.
-Generally, housing associations set upper limits on household income for potential shared ownership buyers.
+Housing associations set upper limits on household income for shared ownership buyers.
 This ensures the scheme remains accessible to those who most need it.
-For first-time buyers or people in certain professions, such as key workers, the eligibility criteria can sometimes be more flexible.

-Your credit history also plays a critical role.
+Your credit history also plays a role.
 Lenders review your credit score to determine your reliability in managing loans and debts.
 A strong credit history indicates a lower risk for lenders.

 However, don't lose heart if your credit history isn't flawless.
 Mortgage advisers can offer tailored advice, suggesting the best steps forward for your specific situation.
 They might recommend waiting to improve your credit score or searching for lenders with more lenient criteria.

-Housing associations are pivotal in the shared ownership scheme.
-They not only manage the properties but also set eligibility criteria for prospective buyers.
 Each housing association might have different rules.
 Common criteria include being a first-time buyer or not currently owning a home.
 In some cases, if you've previously owned a home but can't afford to buy one now, you might still qualify.

 Housing associations also consider your financial stability.
 They assess whether you can afford the costs of shared ownership, which include mortgage repayments, rent on the unsold share, and other costs such as service charges for communal areas.
 Housing associations aim to help you avoid overstretching financially, ensuring you can comfortably manage the expenses associated with a shared ownership property.